 Currently, Rep. Robinson works at Public Health Seattle & King County as a Program Manager in the Chronic Disease & Injury Prevention Section.

 Formerly, she was a program director, and later a volunteer board member, for Migrant Health Promotion, a national organization that strives to alleviate health disparities in rural and disenfranchised communities.
 She also worked as a medical clinic manager and director of planning and program management at the Community Health Center of Snohomish County.

 Recently, she served as the executive director of the Housing Consortium of Everett and Snohomish County.
 Rep. Robinson also served on the board of the Washington Low Income Housing Alliance.

 She has volunteered with United Way of Snohomish County and in Everett Public Schools.

-Rep. Robinson and her husband, Hilbert, live in Everett.
-Their two sons, Colin and Garret, are college students.
+Rep. Robinson lives in Everett where her and her husband, Hilbert, raised their two (now grown) sons, Colin and Garret.

 Check out the rest of my videos by clicking here.

 My video playlist: